The Challenge

 All these services are provided free of cost to all the patients.

-As on March 2019, 34,101 surgeries were conducted at Hafsat Eye Center, Kebbi.
+As on March 2019, 34,101 surgeries had been conducted at Hafsat Eye Center, Kebbi.
 The beneficiaries include economically poor and disadvantaged population, not just from Kebbi state and neighboring states in Nigeria, but also from neighboring countries like Benin and Niger.

 2. Calabar Eye Care Program